ChungmanPARK12/grab-integrated-app/README.md

 #### HTTPS Redirect Requirement
 Expo Go generates a local redirect URI, but Facebook only accepts HTTPS.
-During debugging, I confirmed through logs that Facebook automatically converted the redirect to HTTPS, which resulted in a mismatch and caused the login flow to fail.
+During debugging, I confirmed through logs that Facebook automatically converted the **redirect to HTTPS**, which resulted in a mismatch and caused the login flow to fail.

 #### Expo Go Redirect Limitation
 Expo Go forces `useProxy: true`, meaning the OAuth redirect goes through Expo’s proxy server instead of a native URI.